Pinchgut Opera made its much-anticipated return to the stage at City Recital Hall in December 2020.

 Sung in Latin

-The performance will last approximate 70 minutes, with no interval.
+The performance is approximately 70 minutes, with no interval.

 Our first-ever Christmas concert promises no less than an Arcadian escape, much needed after the year that was…